History of Beckemeyer

 saw and grist mill,

-three large
+three large general

 One of the seven